hperier1998/YnovAndroid1erProjet/README.md

      - A progress bar to see how many questions are left.
  6. A fully commented code (functions and lines).

-# Current Issues
-1. The application was changed to function with 'fragments'.
-     - There is an issue with storing the values across fragments, such as the user score in the questionnaire (worked in previous versions).

 # Next Steps / Upcoming Updates
 The contributors will continue to develop the current application.
 Here are the steps for upcoming updates: